 What Is a Bad Check?

-If you don’t have the funds available, you’ve written a bad check.
+If you don’t have the funds available, you’re writing a bad check.
 Sometimes this is intentional: You know you don’t have the money, but you write the check anyway (which is a bad idea).
 In other cases, it’s an accident.
-There are several reasonable causes for believing you have money available:
+There are several situations when you might reasonably believe you have money available:

 - A payment you expected (like direct deposit from your job) did not hit your account.